imSaiPavan27/Business-Insights-360/README.md

 Recently, the company faced an unforeseen loss due to the opening of a store in Latin America.
 To make data-driven decisions and survive in the industry, AtliQ Hardware decided to build an analytics team.

 ## Project Kickoff Session
 The project kickoff session is where you get clarity on the project's objectives and why it's being undertaken.
-It's the time to ask questions and set the direction for the project.
+It's the time to ask questions and set the direction for the project and create a **Project Charter**

 ### Project Charter
-Using a project tool lie MURAL, which helps in creating a porject charter.
+Using a project tool lie **MURAL**, which helps in creating a porject charter.
 It outlines kep project features such
 1. Project Goals
 2. Project Timeline
 3. Project team members